CobaltChicken/AlexaNissanLeaf/README.md

 batterysize (in KwH)
 leafpic  Url of an image for the home cards
+The Nissan connect credentials are moved from environmental variables into the AWS secretes store under the name nissan-connect-credentials.
+Secret consists of userId, password, regionCode

 ## Setup instructions
 You can follow [Toby Riding's great step-by-step guide on the wiki](https://github.com/arussell/AlexaNissanLeaf/wiki).